mlcommons/inference/v0.5/recommendation/README.md

 | Criteo Terabyte | https://labs.criteo.com/2013/12/download-terabyte-click-logs/ |

 ## Prerequisites and Installation
-We support [pytoch](http://pytorch.org) backend's with the same benchmark tool.
-We expect to add TensorFlow implementation in the future
+We support [PyTorch](http://pytorch.org) and expect to add TensorFlow backend implementation.
 Support for other backends can be easily added.

 The following steps are **only** needed if you run the benchmark **without Docker**.